-9.5 Describe if and now the proposed ER Program monitoring system would include information on multiple benefits like biodiversity conservation or enhanced rural livelihoods, governance indicators etc 10.
-DISPLACEMENT 44 10.1 Activities to address risks of reversal of greenhouse gas benefits , , , , , , , , , , , , , , , , , , , 11.
-REVERSALS 11.1 Description of the potential risks of both domestic and international displacement of emission (leakage) 12.
-EXPECTED EMISSION REDUCTIONS 46 12.1 Expected Emission Reductions (ERs) 46 12.2 Volume proposed for the FCPF Carbon Fund 48 13.
-PRELIMINARY ASSESSMENT OF THE PROPOSED ER PROGRAM IN THE CONTEXT OF THE NATIONAL STRATEGIC ENVIRONMENTAL AND SOCIAL ASSESSMENT (SESA) AND THE ENVIRONMENTAL AND SOCIAL MANAGEMENT FRAMEWO (ESMF) 13.1 Progress on SESA/ESMF 13.2 Incorporation of SESA outputs and/or outcomes into the proposed ER Program 13.3 Feedback and grievance redress mechanisms 14.
-LAND AND RESOURCE TENURE 53 14.1 Rights to territories and land, and mitigation benefits 15.
-Benefit Sharing 15.1 Description of envisioned benefit-sharing arrangement for the proposed ER Program 15.2 Link between the envisioned benefit-sharing arrangement and the activities in the proposed E Program 15.3 Progress on benefit-sharing arrangements 56 16.
-Non Carbon Benefits 60 16.1 Expected social and environmental benefits 60 16.2 Diversity and learning value 61 17.
-PROGRESS ON REGISTRIES 63 17.1 National registry 63 18.
-LIST OF ACRONYMS USED IN THE ER-PIN 64 JIST OF TABLES: able 1: Status of REDD+ readiness in Fiji, 11 September 2015 7 able 1: Status of REDD+ readiness in Fiji, 11 September 2015 able 2: How activities proposed in the ERP will contribute to the planned impacts and activities outlined ne readiness strategy.
-9 able 3: Time line for ERP implementationable 4: Examples of past or potential forest carbon loss 15 able 4: Examples of ongoing projects and the different drivers of past or potential forest carbon loss able 5: Planned species and hectares of afforestation by private sector between 2015 and 2030 able 6: Mitigation strategy for identified risks of the three major planned REDD+ activities. able 7: Overview of division of responsibilities in ERP implementation and respective capacities able 8: Steps in finalizing the proposed ER program implementation design able 9: Overall emissions expected in native forests and planned protection areas in Fiji.
+9.5 Describe if and how the proposed ER Program monitoring system would include information on nultiple benefits like biodiversity conservation or enhanced rural livelihoods, governance indicators,

+tc 45

+10. DISPLACEMENT 45

+0.1 Activities to address risks of reversal of greenhouse gas benefits

+11. Reversals 46

+1.1 Description of the potential risks of both domestic and international displacement of emissions leakage) 46

+12. EXPECTED EMISSION REDUCTIONS 47

+1 2.1 Expected Emission Reductions (ERs) 47

+1 2.2 Volume proposed for the FCPF Carbon Fund 49

+PRELIMINARY ASSESSMENT OF THE PROPOSED ER PROGRAM IN THE CONTEXT OF THE NATIONAL STRATEGIC VIRONMENTAL AND SOCIAL ASSESSMENT (SESA) AND THE ENVIRONMENTAL AND SOCIAL MANAGEMENT FRAMEWORK

+MCNMENTAL AND SOCIAL ASSESSMENT (SLSA) AND THE ENVIRONMENTAL AND SOCIAL MANAGEMENT PRAMEWORK 50

+.3.1 Progress on SESA/ESMF

+3.2 Incorporation of SESA outputs and/or outcomes into the proposed ER Program

+3.3 Feedback and grievance redress mechanisms

+14. LAND AND RESOURCE TENURE 54

+1 4.1 Rights to territories and land, and mitigation benefits 54

+15. Benefit Sharing 56

+1 5.1 Description of envisioned benefit-sharing arrangement for the proposed ER Program 56

+5.2 Link between the envisioned benefit-sharing arrangement and the activities in the proposed ER

+Program

+1 5.3 Progress on benefit-sharing arrangements 57

+16. Non Carbon Benefits 61

+1 6.1 Expected social and environmental benefits 61

+1 6.2 Diversity and learning value 62

+Progress on registries

+1 7.1 National registry 64

+18. LIST OF ACRONYMS USED IN THE ER-PIN 65